ethanjli/ublue-forklift-sysext-demo/README.md

   file browser to manually create the necessary files.
 This means Forklift doesn't yet have a CLI equivalent of `systemctl enable (unit)`.
 I plan to eventually add some sort of CLI for that workflow.
+- Forklift is a large binary (~20 MB compressed, ~60 MB uncompressed) because it's also designed as a tool to manage all Docker Compose apps deployed on a system, and the fastest/easiest way to implement that was by including github.com/docker/compose/v2 as libraries which I use.
+Making Forklift smaller is not a priority for me in the foreseeable future, but it would be nice to do eventually if it doesn't add too much complexity.